 Certain things don’t mix.
 Eating weed, flame weeding -- don’t mix.
-Despite the fun syntax and potential for puns, it turns out to be quite a dangerous activity, one that could send your crops, your farm, your dreams, up in smoke.
+Despite the fun syntax and potential for puns, it turns out to be quite a dangerous activity, one that could send your crops, your farm and your dreams up in smoke.

 Flame weeding is a particularly effective means of weed suppression used by organic growers because it uses elemental fire instead of petrochemical herbicides.
 Basically you take a propane grill tank, strap a flamethrower on there and fit it to a backpack.
 Then you take that mobile flame thrower and literally scorch the earth.
 Ideally you do this when weeds are just sticking their heads out of the soil and right before your crop has germinated.
 The fire kills the weeds that would have otherwise had a head start over your crop and gives your carrots or greens or whatever a fresh bed to be born into.
 If you get the timing right -- young weeds, crop still gestating underground -- it’s one of the best methods of organic weed suppression I know.
 If you get the timing wrong, say a windy, dry day when you’re as barbequed as a brisket, the results are disastrous.

-Georgie smoked weed everyday.
+George smoked weed everyday.
 All day.
-The first time I went up to the farm to get some beds ready for garlic planting, Georgie showed me the tractor I’d be using, ran through how to operate the bed shaper, pointed me out to the field and said, “Alright she’s all yours, but first, bong rips!”
+The first time I went up to the farm to get some beds ready for garlic planting, George showed me the tractor I’d be using, ran through how to operate the bed shaper, pointed me out to the field and said, “Alright she’s all yours.
+But first … bong rips!”

 I was so stoned running that tractor, every bump and hiccup could have stopped my heart.
 But I got through it.
 The beds got made.
 The garlic got in.
 I was learning how to ride the wave of marijuana induced panic and still get shit done.

-I started getting high more and more with Georgie until it became a morning ritual for us.
+I started getting high more and more with George until it became a morning ritual for us.
 We’d roll a spliff and talk farming, share strategies and life stories, then I’d head out to the fields and figure it out.
-One morning Georgie had some weed cookies a friend had made.
+One morning George had some weed cookies a friend had made.
 It seemed like a fine idea.
-There was much to do that day -- move irrigation lines, water the spinach, flame weed the beds before the carrots come up -- and a nice edible would keep me stoned throughout.
+There was much to do that day -- move irrigation lines, water the spinach, flame weed the beds before the carrots come up -- and a nice edible would keep me stoned throughout the day.
 Which it did.
 I was baked.